 Shiba Inus do not need nor crave excessive attention or coddling like other “friendlier” breeds such as Labs.

-Shiba Inu’s are not the most playful of dog breeds, though of course with any breed, there are exceptions.
+Other than puppy hood, Shiba Inus are not the most playful of dog breeds, Of course with any breed, there are exceptions.

-The Shiba Inu is a sophisticated, serious, and sometimes difficult breed to “figure out”.
+The Shiba Inu is a very intelligent and loyal dog.